-- Formalize the process for a telehealth encounter in your practice and train staff to ensure a consistent experience for patients and standardized documentation practices.
+- Formalize the process for a telehealth encounter and train staff to ensure a consistent experience for patients and standardized documentation practices.

 Step 5: Market Your Offering

-All these investments won’t do much if patients don’t know about them.Though marketing might seem like a hassle and can easily fall to the bottom of your priority list, it can have a huge impact on getting patients in your virtual doors.
+All these investments won’t do much if patients don’t know about them.Though marketing might seem like a hassle and can easily fall to the bottom of your priority list, it can have a huge impact on getting patients in the (virtual) door.
 When your telehealth program is ready to move forward, invest the time for these efforts:

 - Promote your telehealth offering—your telehealth partner should offer resources to help you do so.

-- Update your website with information about remote care in your practice, such as what you offer and how patients can contact you virtually.
+- Update your website with information about remote care, such as what you offer and how patients can contact you virtually.